Jana-Marie/Enlightened-Otter/README.md

 - [ ] Test I2C - broken?
 	- writing works, reading is buggy, switch to dma
 - [ ] Make it more efficient
+	- did it a little bit
 - [ ] Find more to do's

 ### Done:

+- [x] rewrite gamma correction
+	- [x] use old one, but interpolate between points
+		- didnt work properly, will do later
+	- [x] Test it
 - [x] find MPP
 	- is at ~500khz
 - [x] Fix regulator above 180mA